 Rhetorical Question Examples

-A rhetorical question is a question whose purpose is to add creative flair to your writing.
+A rhetorical question is a type of metacommentary.
+It is a question whose purpose is to add creative flair to your writing.
 It is a way of adding style to your essay.

-Rhetorical questions usually either have obvious answers, no answers, or does not require an answer.
+Rhetorical questions usually either have obvious answers, or no answers, or do not require an answer.
 Here are some examples:

 - Are you seriously wearing that?